-Q: Why did you decide to establish Havelock Wool in Northern Nevada?
+Q: Why did ITS Logistics decided to establish the company in Northern Nevada?

 Q: What is it about Nevada’s favorable tax climate that makes doing good business in the Silver State possible?

-Q: What’s the biggest thing that’s changed about your company since first starting here?
+Q: What’s the biggest thing that’s changed about the company since first starting here?

-Q: What kind of job growth has your company experienced since first starting here?
+Q: What kind of job growth has the company experienced since first starting here?

-Q: What levels of financial success has your company enjoyed since first starting / relocating here?
+Q: What levels of financial success has the company enjoyed since starting here?

-Q: What opportunities for growth are on the horizon for your company here in Northern Nevada?
+Q: What opportunities for growth are on the horizon for the company here in Northern Nevada?

-Q: What challenges, if any, does your company address when it comes to recruiting a strong local workforce that’s paid well and can comfortably live here?
+Q: What challenges, if any, does the company address when it comes to recruiting a strong local workforce that’s paid well and can comfortably live here?

-Q: If you could change anything about your decision to plant your flag in Northern Nevada, what would it be?
+Q: If the founders could change anything about their decision to plant their flag in Northern Nevada, what would it be?